CapedCrusader03/opencv-projects/README.md

 3) MouseCallback : The co-ordinates of the points on the image where the left mouse button is clicked is printed in cyan.
 And if the right mouse button is clicked, then the BGR co-ordinates of that point is printed in yellow.

+4) PolygonFromPoints : If the user clicks anywhere in te image, then that point's co-ordinates are stored.
+If the user clicks somewhere else, then the aline is generated between the revious clicked point and the last point.
+So basically, if there are more than 2 points, then a line is generated between the last and the second last points.